razorpay/blade/packages/blade/src/components/Input/SearchInput/_decisions/decisions.md

 ## API

-SearchInput will extend the `BaseInput` and will have overlapping props such as:
+The `SearchInput` component extends the `BaseInput` and shares common props:

 ```ts
 type CommonProps = Pick<